erlerobot/erle_gitbook/en/beaglepilot/tutorials/installing_and_configuring_beaglepilot.md

 ----

 If you wish to deploy the executables somewhere else define the enviromental variable `TMPDIR`.
+This variable might be defined already if you use one of our images.

 ----